-One of the greatest points of the newest HRA, the individual coverage HRA (or ICHRA, or “ick-rah”), is the freedom and flexibility of the employee classes.
+One of the greatest points of the individual coverage HRA (or ICHRA, or “ick-rah”), is the freedom and flexibility of the employee classes.
 To help employers prioritize their health benefits budget, ICHRA classes separate employees into groups by legitimate job-based criteria like hours worked or location.
 Different employee classes can be awarded different levels of benefits.

-This is a hallmark characteristic of this new HRA that gives business owners a lot of flexibility with the design.
+This is a hallmark characteristic of this HRA that gives business owners a lot of flexibility with the design.
 On top of that, the allowances can be increased within each class based off of age and number of dependents.

 The result is a more efficient approach to benefits, concentrating an employer's healthcare budget around the employees who matter most.